thorlauridsen/spring-cloud-java-event-driven/README.md

 ### Benefits

 - **Decoupling**: Producers and consumers do not need to communicate directly so there is no waiting for a response.
-- **Scalability**: Consumers process events independently, allowing high scalability.
+Services can evolve independently without the risk of introducing system-wide issues.
+- **Scalability**: Microservices are loosely coupled so it is easier to scale without affecting other parts of the system.
+- **Flexibility**: It is easier to add new functionality without affecting other services.
+You can even use different technologies for separate microservices.
 - **Performance**: Events can be processed in parallel by multiple consumers.

 ### Obstacles